The Ultimate Guide to FCP X Proxies: Make Final Cut Faster

 In addition to allowing you to navigate to your original media, you’ll notice that on the right-hand side, we have the same settings available in Import Preferences.
 These settings are all global, meaning that we can set them here or in Import Preferences and they’ll remain set in both places.
 Except for one.

-The Media Import window has the ability to override the “Leave files in place” setting and for that reason, I don’t recommend using it.
+The Media Import window can override the “Leave files in place” setting and for that reason, I don’t recommend using it.

 When browsing files through the Media Import window, FCP X automatically detects file structures that resemble camera media, and when it finds this type of media, it greys out the “Leave files in place” option forces you to choose the “Copy to library.”